Breast Augmentation

 INCISIONS & LAYER PLACEMENT

 An implant can be inserted under the crease in the breast, around the nipple, or through the armpit.
 The nipple incision has higher reported rates of infection and capsular contracture.
-The inframammary incision (underneath the fold of the breast) is best for placement of shaped implants or correcting mild droop, and the axillary incision (armpit incision) is used for either saline or smaller implants.
-Dr. Van Raalte has extensive experience with placing the implants through the axillary, or armpit, incision.
-Sometimes the incision is as short as an inch, and his experience goes back to 1988 using that approach.
+The inframammary incision (underneath the fold of the breast) is best for the placement of shaped implants or correcting mild droop, and the axillary incision (armpit incision) is used for either saline or smaller implants.

-Covering the upper portion of the implant with the pectoralis muscle (submuscular placement) is probably better for mammograms and less capsules and is the recommended approach.
-There are some instances where going subglandular may give a better appearance.
+Covering the upper portion of the implant with the pectoralis muscle (submuscular placement) is probably better for mammograms and fewer capsules and is the recommended approach.
+There are some instances where going sub-glandular may give a better appearance.

 Types of Breast Implant Placement Locations